 One set of proximal tibial medial and lateral resections are selected for one iteration

 The range of this parameters is about 12 more varus to about 12 more valgus than the initial tibial component alignment

+Overlimit calculation

+Excess of limits or overlimits are determined from the calculated value and the initial position value.
+It also considers the selection of preference, the philosophy and the dynamic boundaries of its angulations and rotations.

 Target device